Location: Albany, N.Y.

 About the News Organization: The Associated Press is a global news agency that began 172 years ago as a cooperative of five New York City newspapers.
 We have 263 locations in more than 100 countries, providing journalism to roughly 15,000 media outlets around the world.
 AP sets standards for ethics and excellence.
 AP has won 52 Pulitzer Prizes, including the 2016 gold medal for Public Service for an investigation into labor abuses in the seafood industry, reports that freed more than 2,000 slaves.
 We cover every single statehouse, and have beat teams for topics such as immigration, education and state government.
 AP’s seven news bureaus in the northeast U.S. provide vital local and regional news to 378 newsrooms.

-About the Position: The Report for America corps member will be placed in the New York state capitol alongside veteran statehouse staff to report on criminal justice issues across the state, including issues of poverty, race and changing policy on who is prosecuted, how they are incarcerated and how politics in Trump’s America are influencing those trends.
-The reporter will have access to colleagues on the national state government reporting team, data experts and a network of colleagues with deep experience reporting on government.
-AP’s team of reporters in Washington, D.C. will also help the reporter understand the connections between state and local trends.
-The reporter will produce a balance of spot news and enterprise work, with an emphasis on data-driven stories that can be distributed to AP customers around the state.
+About the Position: The Report for America corps member works in the New York state capitol alongside veteran statehouse staff to report on criminal justice issues across the state, including issues of poverty, race and changing policy on who is prosecuted, how they are incarcerated and how politics in Trump’s America are influencing those trends.
+The reporter has access to colleagues on the national state government reporting team, data experts and a network of colleagues with deep experience reporting on government.
+AP’s team of reporters in Washington, D.C. also helps the reporter understand the connections between state and local trends.
+The reporter produces a balance of spot news and enterprise work, with an emphasis on data-driven stories that can be distributed to AP customers around the state.

 Preferred Skills: Data journalism